saber-games/expeditions-guides/docs/custom_gameplay_entities/fob_modules/creation_of_custom_fob_module.md

 6. Specify [properties][properties] of this FOB Module.

 7. To save your changes, select **File** \> **Save** from the main menu.

+**NOTE**: In the current version of Expeditions, there is an issue that saving a custom FOB module may not work when the module is created *for the first time*.
+As the result of this issue, you will see the "*Can’t open file: ...*" message.
+This issue occurs because the `Media\Mods` folder is not created automatically.
+The temporary solution for this is to create this folder manually.
+Or, as an alternative, create and *pack* any map.
+This issue is known and will be fixed in the next versions of the Editor.

 After the creation, you can pack this FOB module to make it available in the game and to be able to upload it to mod.io later on.